collaborative-economics-lab/site/_posts/2025-11-04-koii-whitepaper-cultural-ai-sovereignty.md

 **The choice is clear**: continue allowing centralized platforms to extract value from human culture and attention, or build decentralized systems that reward communities for their contributions while preserving their sovereignty.

 Want to dive deeper?
 The full whitepaper breaks down the technical architecture, economic models, and implementation roadmap.
-Stay tuned.
+Stay tuned for future updates by following [x.com/al_from_koii](https://x.com/al_from_koii).

 ---